History

 • Leaders who have been inducted into the American Volleyball Coaches Association Hall of Fame and who have been honored by USA Volleyball for their contributions to the sport

-• Girls teams from all over the United States (ages 12 & under - 18) and from abroad
+• Girls teams from all over the United States and abroad (ages 10 & under through 18)

 • Competition at multiple ability levels